mbhulin/OrientTutorial/schema_for_world-model.md

-# Develop Schema for World-Model
+# Develop Schema for Locations